 PNG Immigration under investigation

-Pacific refugee camp
+Pacific islanders at a refugee camp

 Papua New Guinea’s government has engaged prominent accounting firm KPMG to investigate the PNG Humanitarian Programme and its links to an alleged Chinese drug dealer.